nateofspades/Linear-Regression-for-IMDB-Movie-Ratings/README.md

 ### My Learnings in Hindsight
 I completed this project in 2018.
 Looking back on it now, with an extra year of experience in data science, I would do a number of things differently, such as: <br />
-•Write my code under the functional programming paradigm. <br />
+•Write my code under the functional programming paradigm; a lot of duplication of code be avoided. <br />
 •More appropriately use whitespace in my code to make it more human-readable. <br />
 •Use more descriptive variable-naming conventions. <br />
 •Remove the empty code block at the very end of the notebook. <br />